 These two questions cover the basics of sales qualification.
 Aside from ensuring the prospect is a good fit, it also helps you understand whether you can actually create a mutually beneficial relationship with them.

-3. Give advice that’s tailored to their business objectives
+3. Give advice that’s tailored to their business objectives.

-Back up your recommendations with examples of customers who have been in similar situations.
+I’ve also found it helpful to back up your recommendations with examples of customers who have been in similar situations.
 To give you an idea, you might say,

 “Customer Y, another company with around [number] of employees in [X space], was facing a similar problem.
 I advised them to do [such and such].
 In [period of time], they saw [quantified results].”

-4. Solve for and empathize with your prospect’s objections
+4. Solve for and empathize with your prospect’s objections.

-Surfacing and solving your prospect’s blocking points is a necessary part of any sales process.
-But relationship selling calls for a careful approach.
+However, relationship selling calls for a careful approach.
 You never want to steamroll your clients — that’s guaranteed to turn them against you.
 Instead, give them ample time to explain themselves.
-Be patient.
-And above all, answer honestly.
+Trust me when I say this: being patient and answering their questions honestly are critical aspects of relationship selling.

 - “Is there anything stopping you from buying?”